Autumn travel always feels like getting away with something.

 After a lazy afternoon in the living room, it was back to the beach for our usual supper of a cheese-salumi board.

-The next day, after a walk along Rehoboth’s boardwalk, we realized that we hadn’t had lobster since our visit to Newport in April, so we drove to the waterfront Lobster Shanty in Fenwick, where the steamed lobsters are among the best I’ve had outside New England.
+The next day, after a walk along Rehoboth’s boardwalk, we realized that we hadn’t had lobster since our visit to Newport in April, so we drove to the waterfront Lobster Shanty on Fenwick Island, where the steamed lobsters are among the best I’ve had outside New England.

 Then it was back to the beach to watch the foamy tide roll in under the pink sunset.

 In the morning I headed back to my parents’ house.
 My days of homework may be behind me, but home care — with both its boredoms and its satisfactions — lives on.